The 20 Best Von Hippel-Lindau (VHL) Syndrome Doctors Near Me in Maryland, US

 English

 Dr. Linda Chi Hang Chu is an Associate Professor in the Johns Hopkins Medicine Department of Radiology and Radiological Science.
 Her clinical expertise includes body CT, MRI and US.
 Her research interests include abdominal imaging, cancer imaging, radiomics, and artificial intelligence.
 Dr. Chu graduated from the University of Toronto in 2003 and was awarded the Governor General's Silver Medal, the highest academic achievement from the undergraduate program.
 She earned her medical degree as a member of AOA and phi beta kappa from Johns Hopkins University in Baltimore, MD in 2007.
 She completed her Diagnostic Radiology residency and body MRI fellowship at Johns Hopkins Hospital.
 Dr. Chu joined the Johns Hopkins faculty in 2013.
 Dr. Chu is rated as an Experienced provider by MediFind in the treatment of Von Hippel-Lindau (VHL) Syndrome.
-Her top areas of expertise are Pancreatic Ductal Adenocarcinoma, ALK-Positive Non-Small Cell Lung Cancer, Muscle Invasive Bladder Cancer, Pancreaticoduodenectomy, and Gallbladder Removal.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Pancreatic Ductal Adenocarcinoma, ALK-Positive Non-Small Cell Lung Cancer, Muscle Invasive Bladder Cancer, Pancreaticoduodenectomy, and Pancreatectomy.
+Dr. Chu is board certified in American Board Of Radiology.

 Experienced in Von Hippel-Lindau (VHL) Syndrome